 - Modified our waiting rooms to adhere to social distancing requirements

-- No use of linen bedcovers, pillows and towels to reduce transmission.
+- No use of linen bedcovers, pillows and towels to reduce risk of transmission.

 - Signage displayed in all clinics to increase education regarding Covid-19 and infection control

 - Length of appointments to be a limit of 30 minutes